perriera/for_interfaces/db/mysql/CPP.md

 - Press the green arrow button to let the program complete it's run.
 - To the top left you would see another small green arrow that you can press to restart the test.
 - Play with the controls that you see to become familair with the VSC debugging environment.

 ### Alternate Case
-#### You want to save the changes to `x4` to your Github project repository?
-Logically, it would be good to keep these changes.
-To do so merely stop the debugger by pressing the red square (or let it complete by pressing the green arrow) then press enter (to see the Terminal prompt again) and type:

-       upgrades_menu 4
-       tagit.sh

-Whatever number is displayed (in this case it will be v`v0.2.1`)
-- Just bump the patch number:

-       tagit.sh v0.2.2

-Now your Github repo for `x4` is updated.
-- Check your Github repo for `x4` to see these changes saved.

-### Alternate Case
 #### Is this a true MySQL test?